symfony/symfony-docs/book/translation.rst

 .. note::

-    The the paths at which Symfony will look for message files can be modified by adding your custom resources path in your config.yml:
+    The paths at which Symfony will look for message files can be modified by adding your custom resources path in your config.yml:

     .. code-block:: yml